New Orleans: 21st century

 The city was declared off-limits to residents while efforts to clean up after Hurricane Katrina began.
 The approach of Hurricane Rita in September 2005 caused repopulation efforts to be postponed, and the Lower Ninth Ward was reflooded by Rita's storm surge.
 Because of the scale of damage, many people resettled permanently outside the area.
 Federal, state, and local efforts supported recovery and rebuilding in severely damaged neighborhoods.
 The U.S. Census Bureau in July 2006 estimated the population to be 223,000; the city was estimated to have regained approximately 60% of its pre-Katrina population by summer 2007.
 Ten years after the hurricane, the population had recovered to 80% of what it was at the 2000 census.

 Several major tourist events and other forms of revenue for the city have returned.
 Large conventions returned.
 College bowl games returned for the 2006–2007 season.
 The New Orleans Saints returned that season.
 The New Orleans Hornets (now named the Pelicans) returned to the city for the 2007–2008 season.
 New Orleans hosted the 2008 NBA All-Star Game in addition to Super Bowl XLVII.
 Major annual events such as Mardi Gras, Voodoo Experience, and the Jazz & Heritage Festival were never displaced or canceled.
 A new annual festival, "The Running of the Bulls New Orleans", was created in 2007.

 On August 29, 2021, coincidentally the 16th anniversary of the landfall of Hurricane Katrina, Hurricane Ida, a category 4 hurricane, made landfall near Port Fourchon, where the Hurricane Ida tornado outbreak caused damage.
 On January 1, 2025, a truck attack occurred in New Orleans, killing 15 people and injuring 35.
 The attack was carried out as an act of domestic terrorism and was committed by Shamsud-Din Jabbar.

+On December 30, 2025, 350 Louisiana National Guard troops were deployed to New Orleans as part of a wave of recent nationwide National Guard deployments.